LayeredStudio/quick-login/readme.txt

   * On page or article comments section
   * Embed in any page with `[quick-login]` shortcode
 * Link / Unlink providers from profile page (WordPress and WooCommerce)

+> Be aware that Quick Login requires the PHP version to be at least 5.5

 == Frequently Asked Questions ==